stevix77/BetFriends/Front/TS/README.md

 # Front/web

 About web application with Typescript, I'm almost using the same approach than a .net application.
 I have a domain that contains the features with their logic.
 A handler uses a port to send data to external source and call an output port to notify the caller.
 I'm using typescript like a real OOP language, but I know it's not.
+We can found many ressources on clean architecture in web side.
+But most of them use an approach that does not fluent for me because it's using a FP approach or it's not seeing clean architecture like me.

+One of the good [ressource](https://github.com/Zenika/grenoble-hands-on-front-clean-architecture) I found is from Martin Choraine from Zenika.
+You can found a full presentation on youtube.
+I'm using this approach because it seems very logic for me, I can easily reuse my backend skills.

 # Angular/VueJS 3